 So Facebook developed a powerful algorithm to narrow down those 1,700 to a much more manageable number, bubbling the most important ones to the top.

 Why does that matter to your organization?
 Are you ready for this...
-Roughly only 5% of your supporters will ever even see your post in their News Feed!
+Roughly only 5% of your supporters will ever see your post in their news feed!
 With the help of past behavior info and browsing patterns, Facebook serves up your content to the 5% of folks most likely to want to see it and engage.

-In short, Facebook does its best to match its users to the posts they actually care about.
+In short, Facebook does its best to match its users to the posts they most likely care about.